 Knowing that Roland has packed some pretty cool technology into the RP-102, making it a highly-competitive piano in its price range for sure.

-The Roland RP-102 is among my 5 favorite digital pianos under $1000 available on the market today.
+The Roland RP-102 is among our 5 favorite digital pianos under $1000 available on the market today.

 If we’re talking about console digital pianos they usually come in two styles.